jpparedes-git/3itTestAngular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Project only works if 3itTestSpringBoot project are run.
+Project only works if [3iTestSpringBoot](https://github.com/jpparedes-git/3itTestSpringBoot.git) project are run.
-Make sure u clone and run backend project: https://github.com/jpparedes-git/3itTestSpringBoot.git
+Make sure u clone and run backend project.

 ## Running unit tests